WalecznaLama/mobile_robot_sim/README.md

 # MobileRobotSim Project

-This project involves creating a robot that navigates through a grid using the A* pathfinding algorithm.
+This project involves creating an object that navigates through a grid using the A* pathfinding algorithm.

 ## Structure